sap-tutorials/sap-build-apps/tutorials/codejam-events-process-introduction/codejam-events-process-introduction.md

 Here are the systems you will interact with (this icon 🔐 means your instructor will provide system details, including credntials):

-- **(Simulated) S/4HANA System 🔐:** We will provide a simulated S/4HANA system where you can create business partners, and we will provide you with a make-shift, non-SAP UI where it will be easy to create a business partner, including to associate your community ID with the new partner.
+- **(Simulated) SAP S/4HANA Cloud System 🔐:** We will provide a simulated S/4HANA system where you can create business partners, and we will provide you with a make-shift, non-SAP UI where it will be easy to create a business partner, including to associate your community ID with the new partner.
-- **Integration Suite, advanced event mesh 🔐:** While learning about Advanced Event Mesh and publishing/subscribing events, you will create a REST Delivery Point to forward events to you.
+- **SAP Integration Suite, advanced event mesh 🔐:** While learning about Advanced Event Mesh and publishing/subscribing events, you will create a REST Delivery Point to forward events to you.
 - **SAP BTP:** You will have to create an SAP BTP trial account.
 We will tell you how in the prerequisites.
 - **SAP Build Process Automation:**: You will need to install SAP Build Process Automation on your SAP BTP trial account.
 We will tell you how in the prerequisites.
 - **3rd-Party Badge System (Access Pro) 🔐:** We have created – with SAP Build Apps and a Python app deployed to SAP BTP – a make-believe but working 3rd-party app that will simulate the creation of badges.